-When the cornea has an irregular shape, it is called corneal astigmatism.
-When the shape of the lens is distorted, you have lenticular astigmatism.
-As a result of either type of astigmatism, your vision for both near and far objects appears blurry or distorted.
-It's almost like looking into a fun house mirror in which you appear too tall, too wide or too thin.
+When your cornea has an irregular shape, you have corneal astigmatism.
+When the shape of your lens is distorted, you have lenticular astigmatism.
+In either case, your vision for both near and far objects is blurry or distorted.
+It's almost like looking into a fun house mirror in which you can appear too tall, too short, too wide or too thin.

 In a normal eye, the cornea and lens focus light rays on the retina.